aetros/aetros-cli/README.md

 ### Requirement

-For Simple models (where we generate the Keras code for you), you need to install Keras 1/2 and Python 2.7/3.
+For simple models (where we generate the Keras code for you), you need to install Keras 2, Tensorflow and Python 2.7/3.

-For Python models (where you integrate our Python SDK), you only need Python 2/3.
+For custom models (where you start any command and might integrate our Python SDK), you only need Python 2/3.

 ## Installation development version